alinowrouzii/messenger/server/readme.md

 ## How to run API

-At first you should Install the api dependencies and devDepenendencies and start the server.
+At first you should Install the api dependencies and devDependencies and start the server.

 You should install MongoDB before.
 ```sh